r2don/nest-http-interface/README.md

 ## Requirements

+- Node.js
-- Node.js 18 or later (because this library uses `fetch` internally)
+    - 18 or later if `HttpClient` is not specified (default: `fetch`)
+    - if custom `HttpClient` is provided, you can use lower version of Node.js
 - Nest.js 8 or later

 ## Installation